Marukyu/fmcomposer/resources/readme.txt

 This software is free and contains no ads nor intrusive features.

-Thanks to Masami Komuro, Klairzaki Fil-Xter and Isaac Zuniga for their contributions (quality testing, ideas, help for designing instruments and much more)
+Thanks to Masami Komuro, Klairzaki Fil-Xter and Isaac Zuniga for their contributions !

 *** Additional credits ***